 Bearded Dragon Toys

-I’ve never even considered this as an option but after having a look around online and seeing some videos it seems that Beardies don’t mind a bit of playing with a ball.
-The best, most interesting ball for a Beardie seems to be the type that is see through and can contain crickets or locusts.
+I’ve never even considered this as an option but after having a look around online and seeing some videos it seems that bearded dragons don’t mind a bit of playing with a ball.
+The best, most interesting ball for a dragon seems to be the type that is see through and can contain crickets or locusts.
 They can chase the ball around and potentially get a little tasty treat if one of them falls out.
 It’s worth keeping Beardie play time to a supervised occasion though because some of the videos I watched did suggest that Beardie might become stressed after a while.
 But they seemed to enjoy it for a while.